Diffeomorphisms groups of tame Cantor sets and Thompson-like groups: A. General countability statements

 Although we only considered smoothly tame Cantor subsets above, there is a large supply of topologically tame Cantor subsets in any dimensions for which we can prove the countability:

 \begin{theorem} Let $C_i$ be sparse Cantor sets in $\R$ and $C=C_1\times C_2\times\cdots C_n\subset \R^n$.
 Then the group $\diff_{\R^n}^1(C)$ is countable. \end{theorem}

+Observe that the Lebesgue measure of a sparse Cantor set is zero.
+In this direction, notice that Deroin, Kleptsyn and Navas recently proved that invariant Cantor sets of groups of real-analytic circle diffeomorphisms have zero Lebesgue measure (see \cite{DKN2}, Cor.
+1.17).
+The result cannot be extended to ${\mathcal C}^1$-diffeomorphisms, due to the Denjoy counter-examples, but it might hold more generally for all ${\mathcal C}^2$-diffeomorphisms of the circle according to a conjecture of Hector (see the discussion in \cite{DKN2} and \cite{DKN3}, Conj.1.11).

 The key point is to show that the stabilizer of a point in this group is a finitely generated abelian group (see Lemma \ref{l:stabilizer}, Proposition \ref{stabilizers}).
 The discreteness of the stabilizers seems to be the counterpart to the following unpublished theorem of G. Hector (see \cite{N}): If the subgroup $G$ of the group $\Diff^{\omega}(S^1)$ of analytic diffeomorphisms of the circle has an exceptional minimal set, then the stabilizer $G_a$ of any point $a$ of the circle in $G$ is either trivial or $\Z$.
 As a corollary every subgroup of $\Diff^{\omega}(S^1)$ having a minimal Cantor set is countable.
 This is, of course, not true for subgroups of $\Diff^{\infty}(S^1)$.
-The proof of our result is related to Thurston's generalization of Reeb's stability theorem from \cite{Th}.
+Nevertheless, the stabilizer $G_a$ of a subgroup $G\subset\Diff^{2}(S^1)$ with an exceptional minimal set cannot contain two germs whose logarithm of their derivatives are rationally independent, according to a classical result of Sacksteder (\cite{Sa}, Thm.
+2).
+Sacksteder's result cannot be extended to ${\mathcal C}^1$-diffeomorphisms.
+The proof of our key result is related to Thurston's generalization of Reeb's stability theorem from \cite{Th} and uses in an essential way the fact that the Cantor set is sparse while allowing only ${\mathcal C}^1$-smoothness of the diffeomorphisms.

+\begin{remark} Note that mapping class groups $\mathcal M^1(M,C)$ depend essentially on the ambient manifold $M$ (see \cite{AF}).
+On the contrary, if $C\subset {\rm int}(D^n)$ is fixed, then for any embedding of the disk $D^n$ in the interior of some orientable $n$-manifold $M^{n}$ the groups $\diff^1_M(C)$ are isomorphic.
+Moreover, these groups stabilize with respect to the standard embeddings $D^n\subset D^{n+k}$, for large enough $k$.
+One could however vary the groups $\diff^1_M(C)$ by allowing $C$ to intersect the boundary of $M$ in different patterns (isolated points, Cantor subsets etc). \end{remark}